opendxl-community/opendxl-file-transfer-service-python/doc/sdk/configuration.rst

 .. _dxl_service_config_file_label:

-File Transfer DXL Python service (dxlfiletransferservice.config)
+File Transfer DXL Python Service (dxlfiletransferservice.config)
 ----------------------------------------------------------------

     The required ``dxlfiletransferservice.config`` file is used to configure the application.